 In the newly renovated International Market Place, in downtown Waikiki, lies the world famous, Michelin star rated Yauatcha Tea House and Restaurant.
-With only two locations recently opened in the the United States of early 2017, we were lucky to have one open for business in our backyard of Waikiki, Hawaii.
+With only two locations recently opened in the United States in 2017, we were lucky to have one open for business in our backyard of Waikiki, Hawaii.

 Yauatcha is a luxurious and contemporary eatery that serves traditional Chinese (Cantonese) dishes such as Dim Sum, Duck, and Dumplings.
 The four pillars that make up the Waikiki location are Mixology, Tea, Dim Sum, and of course, Dessert!
 Immediately upon entering, you feel you are entering a tranquil food temple.
 The smell of incense burning, sounds of clattering pans from the open kitchen, and the welcoming staff made it feel like you were in the heart of Shanghai.

 As more of the ambiance bombarded us in the form of the traditional Chinese four leaf clover, (resembling good luck/fortune) plastered throughout the restaurant, we were guided to an outdoor table for a culinary adventure.
 As mentioned above, one of the pillars that make up this Yauatcha is their Flow & Prosper hour every week, Monday-Friday from 3 PM – 6 PM (1500 – 1800).
 The picture above is the grand bar area where you can taste those unique Asian cocktails and have fun at their mixology events!

 After getting comfortable, we ordered amazing drinks!
 Local ingredients infused with traditional flavors were refreshing on a hot summer’s day.
 We also received a pleasantly scented washcloth to cleanse our hands before handling our food.